fnproject/tutorials/ruby/intro/README.md

 we were deploying to a remote Fn server.

 The output message
-`Updating route /rubyfn using image fndemouser/rubyfn:0.0.2...` let's us know that the function packaged in the image `fndemouser/rubyfn:0.0.2`.
+`Updating function rubyfn using image fndemouser/rubyfn:0.0.2...` let's us know that the function packaged in the image `fndemouser/rubyfn:0.0.2`.

-Note that the containing folder name 'rubyfn' was used as the name of the generated Docker container and used as the name of the route that container was bound to.
+Note that the containing folder name `rubyfn` was used as the name of the generated Docker container and used as the name of the function that container was bound to.
+By convention it is also used to create the trigger name `rubyfn-trigger`.

-Normally you deploy an application without the --verbose option.
+Normally you deploy an application without the `--verbose` option.
 If you rerun the command a new image and version is created and loaded.

 ## Invoke your Deployed Function
 There are two ways to call your deployed function.

 ### Invoke with the CLI
 The first is using the Fn CLI which makes invoking your function relatively easy.
 Type the following:

 ![user input](images/userinput.png)
 >```sh
-> fn invoke rubyapp rubyfn --content-type application/json
+> fn invoke rubyapp rubyfn
 >```

 which results in: